 An applicant for lateral entry employment must: (1) have successfully completed an approved law enforcement academy and be eligible for lateral certification by the Washington State Criminal Justice Training Commission without attending the state’s full basic law enforcement academy; (2) have been employed as a full-time sworn police officer for a minimum of eighteen (18) continuous months with a single agency; (3) must not have been out of full-time law enforcement service for longer that three (3) years at date of hire.

-Alan Townsend, Chief of Police
+Geoff Marti, Chief of Police

 Deborah Howard, Secretary/Chief Examiner.